sergereinov/nf-svc/README.md

 Also, although the service can be compiled and run on a multi-platform, the main operating system is Windows.

 Because of these specific requirements:
-- it has its own log management system
+- it has its own log management system (with [lumberjack logger](https://github.com/natefinch/lumberjack))
 - its settings are set via ini-file

 The motivation for creating this tool is to document excessive network load on some device such as a printer, POS, etc. Traffic statistics can be captured using a NetFlow sensor located next to the device.
 I use a two-port [Mikrotik mAP 2nD](https://mikrotik.com/product/RBmAP2nD) for this, through which the monitored device is turned on.